 - Did not like OneTrust as a cookie consent solution?
 Not a problem!
 Here are other GDPR cookie consent notification solutions:

-GDPR Cookie Consent Notification: Final Words
+GDPR Cookie Consent Notification in Google Tag Manager: Final Words

 In a nutshell: According to GDPR, firing all tracking codes right after a visitor landed on your page is not permitted anymore (since May 25th, 2018).
 You should first ask for permission to track and only then fire your tags.